hande-qmc/hande/documentation/hubbard.rst

 Input options are case insensitive and can be given in any order.
 A new line is required for each keyword.
 Keywords are given in **bold** text.
 Items following a keyword that are in *italics* are given as input values to that keyword.
-Optional items are enclosed in square brackets.
+Optional arguments are enclosed in square brackets.

 With the exception of the **lattice** keyword, all values associated with a specific keyword should appear on the same line as that keyword.